karastojko/mailio/README.md

 # mailio #

 mailio is a cross platform C++ library for MIME format and SMTP, POP3 and IMAP protocols.
-It is based on standard C++ 17 and Boost library.
+It is based on the standard C++ 17 and Boost library.

 # Examples #